oVirt/ovirt-site/source/feature/detailedsharedrawdisk.html.md

 *   Webadmin
 *   User Portal

-Quota has to be taken in consideration, for every new feature that will involve consumption of resources managed by it.
+Quota - Same as regular disk, shared raw disk will need to be attached to quota, he will consume from.
+Attach and detach should not affect the quota consumption.
 Floating disk - Shared raw disk will be considered to be floating when the shared disk will not be attach to any VM.
+Disk permissions - Manage permissions for creating/removing/configuring shared disk.

 ### Documentation / External references